bitrise-io/devcenter/_articles/en/getting-started/signing-up/signing-up-with-gitlab.md

     weight: 6

 ---
 You are able to authenticate yourself with your GitLab user against **Bitrise**.
-It brings some practical benefits, like logging in with one click and of course you won’t have to authorize your GitLab account when adding repositories hosted by these providers again.
+It brings some practical benefits, like logging in with one click and of course you won't have to authorize your GitHub account when adding repositories hosted by these providers again.

-Signing up with email address

-If you’d like to sign up with your email address, please follow the instructions in [signing up with email address](https://yv69yaruhkt48w.preview.forestry.io/getting-started/signing-up/signing-up-with-email).
+{% include message_box.html type="note" title="Signing up with email address" content=" If you'd like to sign up with your email address, please follow the instructions in [signing up with email address](/getting-started/signing-up/signing-up-with-email). "%}

-Trial after signing up

-If you sign up for a free account, you will automatically be granted a two-week trial on our Developer plan.
+{% include message_box.html type="info" title="Trial after signing up" content="If you sign up for a free account, you will automatically be granted a two-week trial on our Developer plan.
 This includes:

 * 45 minutes of build time.
 * 1000 builds a month.
 * A maximum of 100 team members.

-Read more about the available plans on the [Pricing](https://www.bitrise.io/pricing/teams) page!
+Read more about the available plans on the [Pricing](https://www.bitrise.io/pricing/teams) page!"%}

 ## Signing up